Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/ConfiguringAnalyzers.md

 ### Overriding _.editorconfig_ rules

-You can't as easily do the same as with ruleset files with _.editorconfig_ rules.
-[It's not possible to define explicit inheritance between _.editorconfig_ files](https://github.com/editorconfig/editorconfig/issues/236) so [the only option is to use the folder hierarchy](https://stackoverflow.com/questions/58543855/can-visual-studio-use-an-editorconfig-not-in-the-directory-hierarchy/58556556#58556556): The _Build.props_ file of this project copies the default _.editorconfig_ file into the solution root.
+You can't as easily do the same as with _.globalconfig_ files with _.editorconfig_ rules.
+[It's not possible to define explicit inheritance between _.editorconfig_ files](https://github.com/editorconfig/editorconfig/issues/236) so [the only option is to use the folder hierarchy](https://stackoverflow.com/questions/58543855/can-visual-studio-use-an-editorconfig-not-in-the-directory-hierarchy/58556556#58556556): The _Build.props_ files of this project copy the default _.editorconfig_ file into the solution root.
 If you put your projects below that in the folder hierarchy and use your own _.editorconfig_ there then the latter will take precedence and you can override the default rules.
 E.g. you can override certain analyzer rules for a whole folder (even a folder within a project) like this:

 ```editor-config
 [*.{config,csproj,json,props,targets}]

 indent_size = 4
 ```

-While eventually all analyzer rules in the .NET ecosystem will live in _.editorconfig_ this is not the case yet.
-However, you can override _.editorconfig_ rules from a ruleset file: You can open the ruleset file in Visual Studio and under the `Microsoft.CodeAnalysis.CSharp.Features` section you'll also be able to configure each IDE\* rule.

 ### Overriding _stylecop.json_ and _SonarLint.xml_ configuration